 Strategic Goals & Research Programmes

-For KARI, setting strategic goals is crucial to lead the whole region to a new plateau in terms of sustainability, effectiveness and agriculture development.
+For Institution, setting strategic goals is crucial to lead the whole region to a new plateau in terms of sustainability, effectiveness and agriculture development.

 - The most important goal in terms of development is to integrate crop value chains in order to foster a better commercialization of the agricultural goods and enterprises.
 The money income from the correct commercialization makes the production chain move and generates agricultural development.